Fork me on GitHub

 gocryptfs

 Gocryptfs, like VeraCrypt, offers you a virtual filesystem, so the encryption is happening in the background and doesn't interfere with your workflows.
-It doesn't support Windows (only Linux and Mac), but that might be enough for some users, and there is a third party client for Windows (cppcryptfs).
+It doesn't natively support Windows, and macOS support is in beta.
+For Windows users, there is a third party client (cppcryptfs).
 As opposed to VeraCrypt, it doesn't store your files in one big container file, but encrypts your files individually.
 For each of your files, there is an encrypted version in your Dropbox.
 This solves the problem we described for VeraCrypt.

 Gocryptfs

 When you change a small file, only that small file has to be re-uploaded and when you modify different files on different computers at the same time, they modify different encrypted files in the Dropbox and the Dropbox client is able to handle that.
 However, that is also a disadvantage.
 Since there is an encrypted file for each of your files, a hacker can exactly see how many files you have, how large each file is and how they are structured into directories.
-This might not be a problem for some applications, but it can be a problem faster than you would think at first.
-Say they see that you have a lot of folders with about 20 files each and each file has about 3 megabyte, then they can say with fair certainty that you are storing a music CD collection there.
-Or say you store an illegal copy of a current Windows installation CD (not that we recommend that), the police could ask your cloud provider to hand over your encrypted files and they could analyze them.
-When the number of files, file sizes and directory structure match the CD, they know you're storing it.
-The same thing is also an issue for watermarking attacks, which we will not explain in detail here.
-There are alternatives to gocryptfs that are not vulnerable to these attacks and also hide your file sizes, metadata and directory structure.
+While gocryptfs does encrypt file names, this is only metadata obfuscation, not full metadata encryption—the directory structure, file sizes, and file counts remain visible.
+This might not seem like a problem at first, but metadata leakage can reveal a surprising amount about what you're storing.

-Gocryptfs uses GCM cipher mode.
+Gocryptfs uses GCM cipher mode and has been independently audited.
 This means it doesn't only protect confidentiality, i.e. against adversaries reading your files, but also integrity, i.e. against adversaries modifying your files without you noticing it.
 The same restriction mentioned for confidentiality also applies for integrity though.
 It only ensures that the file contents you're reading were at some point written by you.
 Attackers can change directory structure, add or delete files or folders, re-add files deleted earlier by you, replace files with earlier versions of themselves or replace their content with the content of other files, or earlier versions of those other files, and you wouldn't necessarily notice any of that.
-The alternatives mentioned above do also protect against these kinds of attacks.
+Solutions with full metadata encryption like CryFS protect against these kinds of attacks.

 EncFS